jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/extract-doom-wads.md

 ### Prerequisite: Download the Official Addons

-🛑 DO NOT DOWNLOAD THEM FOR BOTH DOOM AND DOOM 2 🛑
+🛑 DO NOT DOWNLOAD THE ADDONS FOR BOTH DOOM AND DOOM 2 🛑

 You first need to download the addons from within the 2022 `Unity Versions` of either `DOOM 2` or `DOOM 1993`.